insightfulsystems/alpine-python/README.md

 (39/39) Installing python3-dev (3.5.2-r1)
 ```

-`pip` is upgraded to 9.0.1 in both cases.
+`pip` is upgraded to 9.0.1 in all cases.

 ## License
 The code in this repository, unless otherwise noted, is MIT licensed.
 See the `LICENSE` file in this repository.